 SWEEP - Sweep the nozzle slowly from side to side, aiming at the base of the fire.
-Continue extinguishing until the extinguisher is empty.
+Continue extinguishing until the extinguisher is empty if necessary.

-- If the fire is growing or does not extinguish EXIT the building quickly Close the lab or office door if safe to do so! - ☑ Do NOT go looking for another extinguisher. - EXIT to a safe location and look for responding Fire Department, HUPD or building staff. - Small fires that are extinguished must be reported to the Operations Center at 5-5560
+- ☑ If the fire is growing or does not extinguish -EXIT the building quickly - CLOSE the lab or office door if safe to do so!
+PULL the fire alarm. - ☑ Do NOT go looking for another extinguisher. - EXIT to a safe location and look for responding Fire Department, HUPD or building staff. - ☑ Small fires that are extinguished must be reported to the Operations Center at 5-5560